Walking through Doors is Hard, even without Staircases: Universality and PSPACE-hardness of Planar Door Gadgets: Introduction

-In Section~\ref{Self-Closing Doors}, we introduce two more families of door gadgets.
-A \defn{self-closing door} has two states but only two traversal paths: ``open'' and ``self-close''.
-The self-close traversal is possible only in the open state, and it forcibly changes the state to closed.
-As before, each traversal path can be either directed or undirected; and the open traversal forces the state to open, but we allow the open traversal path to have identical start and end locations, which effectively allows optional opening.
-A \defn{symmetric self-closing door} has two states and two traversal paths: ``self-open'' and ``self-close''.
-The self-open/close traversal is possibly only in the closed/open state, respectively, and it forcibly changes the state to open/closed, respectively.
+We introduce two more families of door gadgets, illustrated in \figref{fig:self-closing-doors}.
+A \defn{self-closing door} has two states but only two tunnels: ``opening'' and ``self-closing''.
+The self-closing traversal is possible only in the open state, and it forcibly changes the state to closed.
+As before, each tunnel can be either directed or undirected; and the opening traversal forces the state to open, but we allow the opening traversal to have identical start and end locations, which effectively allows optional opening.
+A \defn{symmetric self-closing door} has two states and two tunnels: ``self-opening'' and ``self-closing''.
+The self-opening/self-closing traversal is possible only in the closed/open state, respectively, and it forcibly changes the state to open/closed, respectively.
 (This definition is fully symmetric between ``open'' and ``close''.)

-Each traversal path can be either directed or undirected, but we no longer allow optional traversal.
+To illustrate how these various door gadgets work, and how they could be built in an actual puzzle game, \figref{fig:sokobond-doors} shows how to implement one of each in a pushing-block game that supports pushing a polyomino piece.
+More precisely, a $1 \times 1$ agent can traverse the unit-square grid, polyominoes (indicated by a string of circled Hs and Os) can be pushed by the agent in the agent's direction of motion, and square blocks are fixed (cannot be pushed).